 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to move data from Amazon Aurora to Azure SQL Data Warehouse automatically.
-With just a few clicks, Stitch starts extracting your Amazon Aurora data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Azure SQL Data Warehouse data warehouse.
+Thankfully, products like Stitch were built to move data from Amazon Aurora to Azure Synapse automatically.
+With just a few clicks, Stitch starts extracting your Amazon Aurora data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Azure Synapse data warehouse.